You know prayer could be so much more -- but there are those distractions.

 Q. I'm an introvert.
 I don't want to post in the forums.

 A. I understand -- I was online a long while before I started posting.
-You are not required to post in the forums.
+You are not at all required to post in the forums.
 They are there to help you.
-I suspect some will want to build friends there, learn from each other, and support each other.
+Some may want to build friends there, learn from each other, and support each other.
 However you are totally free to just watch the videos and explore the prayer practices on your own.

 Q. I already have a quiet time.
 How will this fit in?